Bird-Building Collision Reduction:

 This page highlights collision reduction strategies, supported by research, that offer cost-effective, durable, and aesthetically-pleasing solutions, while helping to provide a safer passage for migratory birds through urban areas.

-Migratory birds are protected species under federal legislation (Migratory birds Convention Act and the Species at Risk Act) and provincial legislation (Ontario Society for the Prevention of Cruelty to Animals Act).
+Migratory birds are protected species under federal legislation (Species at Risk Act) and provincial legislation (Ontario Environmental Protection Act).

 Why Do birds Collide with Windows and Buildings?